docker/docs/engine/userguide/storagedriver/zfs-driver.md

 ![](images/zfs_clones.jpg)

 The solid line in the diagram shows the process flow for creating a clone.
-Step 1 creates a snapshot of the filesystem, and step two creates the clone from the snapshot.
+Step 1 creates a snapshot of the filesystem, and step 2 creates the clone from the snapshot.
 The dashed line shows the relationship between the clone and the filesystem, via the snapshot.
 All three ZFS datasets draw space form the same underlying zpool.